 60+ Days No Follow Up Table Can Be Found In “AR Follow Up Analysis”

 This report show # of vouchers and AR by aging for vouchers that have had no payment or adjustment that were last billed 60+ days ago, and have had no claim notes applied.
 These claims should be statused to confirm the payer has the claim on file and adjudication is forthcoming.

-- This report trends a series of metrics over time to understand cash flow, identify bottlenecks with charge submission, understand progress toward working AR, denial volume, and appointment trends
+The weekly dashboard report trends a series of metrics over time to understand cash flow, identify bottlenecks with charge submission, understand progress toward working AR, denial volume, and appointment trends.

-- This report trends front desk success rate in copay collection to monitor up front collection efforts
+The copay collection report trends front desk success rate in copay collection to monitor up front collection efforts.

-- This report trends practice E&M level utilization against national trends to identify if practice is being too aggressive on E&M level and risks audit, or too conservative on E&M level and risks lost revenue
+This report trends practice E&M level utilization against national trends to identify if a practice is being too aggressive on E&M level and risks audit, or too conservative on E&M level and risks lost revenue.